 When to Use Hot Water

-Most linens and white clothing are washed in hot water to remove germs and heavy soil.
-The high temperature is helpful in removing dirt and any contamination from the clothing.
-However, some clothes will not come out looking very nice if they are washed in hot water.
-Hot water tends to make some clothing shrink, wrinkle, and fade.
-Different colors may turn out splotchy after using hot water.
-Other fabrics are delicate and don't respond well to high temperatures, so be sure to check label recommendations.
+Most linens and white clothing can be washed in hot water.
+The high temperature is effective at removing dirt and contamination from fabric.
+However, hot water tends to make some fabrics shrink, wrinkle, and fade.
+Dyed fabric might turn out splotchy after using hot water.
+And other fabrics are delicate and don't respond well to high temperatures, so be sure to check label recommendations.

 When to Use Warm Water

-For most people, the majority of their laundry is washed with warm water.
-Warm water is actually exactly what it sounds like, a mix of hot and cold.
-Some machines mix the hot and cold water 50-50, although many newer machines mix 60-40.
+Most types of fabric can be washed with warm water.
+Warm water is a mix of hot and cold.
+Some machines mix the hot and cold water 50-50, though many newer machines mix it 60-40.
 Warm water is usually the best choice for permanent press materials and jeans.
 It allows good cleaning action without as much fading, wrinkling, and shrinking.

 When to Use Cold Water

-Cold water is usually used for delicate items or items with instructions to be washed in cold water.
-It's the best option for clothing that has bright colors which may run or fade at higher temperatures.
-If your cold water items are heavily soiled or dirty, you need to be especially diligent about pre-treating for stains.
-They may require a longer wash time or a pre-soak before washing to fully remove stains.
+Cold water is usually used for delicate fabrics or items with instructions to be washed in cold water.
+It's the best option for clothing that has bright colors that can run or fade at higher temperatures.
+But if your cold water items are heavily soiled, you'll need to be diligent about pretreating for stains.
+They also might require a longer wash time or a presoak before washing to fully remove stains.

 4 Tips for Washing Clothes